-The trailing or climbing Pelargoniums can grow very well in hanging baskets and can look beautiful hanging up on the wall by the house or to give extra room in your green house, they can also look great in window boxes, tubs and ornamental pots.
+The trailing or climbing Pelargoniums are lovely when grown in hanging baskets, creating a stunning display of delicate flowers hanging up on the wall by the house or giving extra room in your greenhouse, they can also look great in window boxes, tubs and ornamental pots.

-A number of native Pelargoniums grow in forest areas by rocks, long grass and next to larger plants for shade.
+Many grow in or at the edge of forests, by the side of rocks, long grass or next to larger plants for shade.